 Fort Bragg Paratroopers ruck marched through the chilly January night in remembrance of their battalion’s fallen heroes and in honor of their distinguished heritage.

-Paratroopers from the 1st Battalion, 508th Parachute Infantry Regiment, 3rd Brigade Combat Team, 82nd Airborne Division conducted the live fire exercises along with British paratroopers from 2PARA, 16 Air Assault Brigade in Kenya, Africa in mid-November, 2018.
+Paratroopers from the 2nd Battalion, 505th Parachute Infantry Regiment, 3rd Brigade Combat Team, 82nd Airborne Division conducted the inaugural “Vandervoort Mile” overnight from January 24 to 25.

 “We’ve never done this before and you are starting a new tradition in the battalion.
 We are calling this the Vandervoort Mile and we want this to be a special event,” said Lt.
 Col. Graham White, the 2-505th PIR’s commander in his briefing to the Paratroopers.

 From their battalion’s headquarters, 297 volunteers from the battalion began the 25.05 road march with their weapon, body armor and packing list around 7:00 p.m. on January 24th.
 Along the route, leaders read vignettes highlighting historical events, past conflicts and elements of soldiering to participants as temperatures fell below freezing.

 “We want you to have decided to take part in this because you are part of the team, you want to sacrifice for the team, you want to honor the past, you want to prove yourself and you want to fight,” said White.